davegaeddert/davegaeddert/content/_readme.md

 **I over-explain things sometimes.**
 At least it feels that way to me.
 If I do,
-it's because I'm getting the sense that an idea hasn't connected yet.
+it's because I'm getting the sense that my idea hasn't connected yet.
 I don't like to drop things without some resolution, and will probably keep going until we get to that point or until it's painfully obvious that we won't be able to (which may be a fine resolution in itself).
+If you feel that it's not a conversation that we should be having together in the first place, feel free to tell me and save us both the headache.

-**It takes me a long time to condense ideas down into written form for others to easily consume.**
+**It takes me a long time to condense ideas down for others to easily consume.**
 Probably the same reason conversations with me about seemingly simple things can take so long.
+Boiling things down is a skill and I'm trying pretty hard to get better at it.
+But, spitting out a simple answer without any rationale isn't always helpful either.

 **I don’t like talking to clients/customers on the phone.**
 It’s probably a flaw.
 But,
 I think that solving other people’s problems is hard, and the best answer is usually not the first one.
-So I prefer to think on it without the pressure of responding right away.
+So I prefer to think on it without the pressure of responding right away -- especially if it's more of an "I'm the expert" situation than a collaborative thing.
-On the other hand,
-it can be easier to gather information
-(if that's what you need)
-over the phone or chat.

-## Working
+**Tell me if you disagree.**
+I'd rather know I'm wrong now than two months from now.
+I don't enjoy being wrong,
+but there's a big difference between being wrong before a decision is made and after.
+There is nothing more frustrating to me than finding out two hours/days/months/years later that I made a bad call, and that you felt that way before and didn't tell me.
+I can handle the criticism,
+and will disagree with you anyway if I feel strongly enough.
+The most important thing to me is that we arrive at the best answer we can at that point in time.

+**"Strong opinions, weakly held."**
+I think this applies to me.
+You might be surprised how easily you can change my mind sometimes.
+Often times I throw out *an* answer without expecting it to be *the* answer -- just so there is a place to start and something to either agree or disagree with.
+Again, I'd much rather we get to *the* answer than *my* answer.

+**I hedge my bets when writing and talking.**
+"Probably" is among the words you'll hear me use a lot.
+And every synonym of it.
+I think it's because I like to leave myself an "out" for when I change my mind or am wrong.
+I would also like to think that it gives other people an opening to disagree with me more easily, but who knows.

+**I can often be part (or all) of the reason meetings go too long.**
+Most of the stuff I’m involved in are with small teams, who do lots of other things too, and don’t get to share ideas as often as I’d like.
+So when we’re together a lot of stuff can come spilling out.
+And I’m pretty much ok with that.
+I try to be good about keeping it relevant and useful for everyone involved.
+But if it isn’t,
+tell me so we can all move on.

+**I don't like it if you nod along even though you're not following.**
+I try to pick up on this,
+but don't always know what to do differently.
+If we're talking about something that you're going to have to walk away and do, make sure you're following what I'm saying.
+And don't be afraid to tell me if you aren't.
+I understand that conversations with me can feel long sometimes, but I try really hard to make sure everything I say is for a reason.
+If you don't know what the reason is -- ask me.

 **I don’t like having things on my schedule.**
 They make me anxious and unproductive.